 Even the street vendor food, the kind they cook to order--not the pre-cooked kind sitting in vats--is better than anything I've had in all of Europe and Asia.
 With the exception of the Somboon restaurants, stay away from the tourist traps with the fancy decor, and ...more

-Thailand is blessed with weather and resource to grow or raise a variety of material.
-That explains lower cost of living.
-There are 6 regions in Thailand, each has its own tweak of distinctive flavor, most popular would be northern, southern, and e-san or north eastern.
+Thailand is blessed with the weather and resources to grow or raise a variety of materials.
+This explains the lower cost of living.
+There are six regions in Thailand.
+Each has its own tweak of distinctive flavor.
+The most popular would be northern, southern, and E-San or northeastern.

-I'm Thai who has been living in the states for a year now, and I miss the food so much!
-There are Thai restaurants here but..
-It's a completely different story when you get to Thailand itself.
-I missed fresh seafood, river fish, herbs and all veggies, and noodles shops!
-I will vote Thailand number 1 definitely, a paradise of food, real tasty, variety and cheap! ($1 awesome street food, $5 nice restaurant...)
+I'm Thai and have been living in the States for a year now, and I miss the food so much!
+There are Thai restaurants here, but it's a completely different story when you get to Thailand itself.
+I miss fresh seafood, river fish, herbs, all sorts of veggies, and noodle shops!
+I will vote Thailand number one definitely - a paradise of food, really tasty, varied, and cheap! ($1 awesome street food, $5 nice restaurant...)

 Duh, best food ever.
-It's a no-brainier for Thai food.
-Do you like sauces, flavorings, herbs, veggies, meats in glorious combinations with sticky rice.
-Pad Pepper Steak is my favorite: Bell peppers with thinly sliced steak in a brown gravy type sauce perfect for dipping sticky rice into.
-Absolute Heaven!
-Or try the mildly sweet Mus Mun Curry: Curry sauce with potatoes and chicken.
-Pad Thai: rice noodles with slight vinegar/soy sauce flavor, egg, scallions, cilantro and crushed peanuts.
+It's a no-brainer for Thai food.
+Do you like sauces, flavorings, herbs, veggies, and meats in glorious combinations with sticky rice?
+Pad Pepper Steak is my favorite: bell peppers with thinly sliced steak in a brown gravy-type sauce, perfect for dipping sticky rice into.
+Absolute heaven!
+Or try the mildly sweet Mus Mun Curry: curry sauce with potatoes and chicken.
+Pad Thai: rice noodles with a slight vinegar/soy sauce flavor, egg, scallions, cilantro, and crushed peanuts.

-Out of the Top 10 restaurants in the world, 3 are in Spain.
-Only country with more than 1 Top 10 restaurant in it!
+Out of the top 10 restaurants in the world, 3 are in Spain.
+It's the only country with more than one top 10 restaurant!
 Come on!
-Also, Spain is full of different tastes -- from Andalusia to Barcelona to the Basque country.
-Spain has many different faces all with different cultures and flavors.
+Also, Spain is full of different tastes - from Andalusia to Barcelona to the Basque Country.
+Spain has many different faces, all with different cultures and flavors.
 Tapas, anyone?
-Spain has some of the most renowned cheeses, wines, fast foods (tapas), gourmet cuisine, etc and some of the best people!
-Sweet, sour, spicy, and HEALTHY.
-And from many wine connoisseurs, I have heard that Spanish wine is equal if not better than many French wines.
-If any country deserves number 1, it is definitely Spain.
-Better than English food, at least...
+Spain has some of the most renowned cheeses, wines, fast foods (like tapas), and gourmet cuisine.
+And it has some of the best people!
+The flavors range from sweet to sour to spicy, and they're HEALTHY.
+From many wine connoisseurs, I have heard that Spanish wine is equal, if not better than, many French wines.
+If any country deserves the number one spot, it is definitely Spain.
+Better than English food, at least.

-I have tasted worldwide food and that list is completely stupid.
-Of course if you like going to McDonalds it's pretty sure that you would vote US but we are talking about the BEST FOOD not the most known.
-Spain is in a Mediterranean country so it has a perfect weather to cultive fresh vegetables and fruits, it is also a peninsula so it has one of the best seafood of the world.
-Modern Spanish cuisine is the best recognized of the world but the best Spanish dishes are those are made in traditional restaurants...
-Eat one day in the centre of Madrid or Barcelona in a traditional restaurant and let the tastes enter in your mouth, it's magical.
-For me, the best food is the Italian but the Spanish is also amazing!
-I cannot even imagine that is so far away from the top 1, crazy list!
+I have tasted food worldwide, and that list is completely stupid.
+Of course, if you like going to McDonald's, it's pretty sure that you would vote for the US.
+But we are talking about the BEST FOOD, not the most known.
+Spain is in a Mediterranean country, so it has perfect weather to cultivate fresh vegetables and fruits.
+It is also a peninsula, so it has some of the best seafood in the world.
+Modern Spanish cuisine is the best recognized in the world, but the best Spanish dishes are those made in traditional restaurants.
+Eat one day in the center of Madrid or Barcelona in a traditional restaurant, and let the tastes enter your mouth.
+It's magical.
+For me, the best food is Italian, but Spanish is also amazing!
+I cannot even imagine that it is so far away from the top one.
+It's a crazy list!

 In my opinion Spanish food should be among the top 3.
 Italian food basically comes down to pasta, while Spanish food has a wide range of awesomeness, from high-quality stakes to delicate, tasty sea-food.
 Furthermore, it is healthy.
 Spanish people have the highest life expectancy in Europe for a reason.
 French food is over-rated in my opinion.
 In the case of Mexican food, if you are not into spicy, you're messed.
 I agree Chinese and Indian food are great too if well cooked.